TrendingTechnology/larua/README.md

 - Optimised for different form factors
 - Seperated parts of the code in 'partials'

+**Image of the theme**
+An image of the latest version is included in the theme as you can see in Cerulean.png.

 # Stuff used
 Cerulean for Ghost uses the following libraries;
 - [jQuery](https://github.com/jquery/jquery)